Linrena/Cloud-Bank/README.md

 ubuntu_wordpress_1   /entrypoint.sh apache2-for ...
 Up      0.0.0.0:8080->80/tcp
 ```
 and if all is well, you can see your new blog at localhost:8080

+## Scenario Two: Create your own Docker images for LinuxOne

+We will use very popular repository, GitLab for this example.

+## Scenario Three: Use Kubernetes on LinuxOne to run your cloud-naive workloads

+Coming soon